NechamaShomron/Books-Tracker/README.md

 # BookList

-This project was developed with angular,typescript, node js, express and mongoDB.
+This project was developed with angular, typescript, node js, express and mongoDB.

 Generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.12.